What is timebanking?

-Timebanking is a way of spending one hour of time helping someone out and earning one time credit in return, which can be spent on receiving an hour of someone elseâ€™s time.
-For example, Sam helps Lee with gardening, and then spends the time earned by receiving help from Jo, who teaches Sam basic IT skills.
+In timebanking, a time bank member spends one hour of time helping another member, earning one time credit in return.
+They can spend their time credit on receiving an hour of someone elseâ€™s time.
+For example, Sam helps Suri with gardening, and then spends the time earned by receiving help from Jo, who teaches Sam basic IT skills.
 No money is exchanged.
 However, if your request does require money, such as a lift in a car, you’d be expected to offer reasonable petrol money to the driver.
 Itâ€™s a fantastic way of using your skills to help others, getting help for things you need, and perhaps most wonderfully of all, building individuals and communities one hour at a time.

 Traditionally, timebanking has been divided into three categories: